MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsCallingLineIdentity.md

 If CallingIDSubstitute is set to Anonymous, the EnableUserOverride parameter has no effect, and the caller ID is always set to Anonymous.

-EnableUserOverride has precedence over other settings in the policy, unless substitution is set to Anonymous.
-For example, assume policy instance has substitution using a resource account and EnableUserOverride is set and enabled by the user.
+EnableUserOverride has precedence over other settings in the policy unless substitution is set to Anonymous.
+For example, assume the policy instance has substitution using a resource account and EnableUserOverride is set and enabled by the user.
 In this case, the outbound caller ID will be blocked and Anonymous will be used.

 ```yaml
 Type: Boolean